-LCH maintains a Recovery Plan and a Wind Down Plan, both of which are LCH Board-approved documents and which are reviewed at least annually, or following material changes.
+LCH maintains a Recovery Plan and a Wind Down Plan, both of which are reviewed at least annually, or following material changes, and approved by the LCH Board.

 The Wind Down Plan sets out the steps it would be necessary to follow should LCH need to wind down its clearing business.
 The plan sets out the roles and responsibilities of the internal functions to ensure an orderly wind down of the activities within six months.
 In addition, this plan takes into account the impact of such a wind down on external stakeholders such as members and the markets.